Ron Bouchard: NASCAR career

 Bouchard began his NASCAR career in 1981 in the No. 47 J.D.
 Stacy Buick for owner Jack Beebe (Race Hill Farm team).
 He captured the 1981 NASCAR Rookie of the Year title even though he only raced in 22 of 31 events.
-He posted 12 top 10 finishes in the 22 races, including his only career win, in the Talladega 500 at Talladega Superspeedway.
+He posted twelve top-ten finishes in the 22 races, including his only career win, in the Talladega 500 at Talladega Superspeedway.
 Running third to Darrell Waltrip and Terry Labonte on the last lap, he swooped under both of them as they battled side by side out of the final turn.
 The three cars crossed the finish line nearly simultaneously, with Bouchard winning in a photo finish.
 After the race, Waltrip, who had been watching Labonte and not seen Bouchard pass him, asked, "Where the hell did he come from?"
 Waltrip has stated in interviews over the race that part of the reason he lost was because he did not try to block Bouchard as he believed that Bouchard was a lap down.

 Bouchard's victory is considered by many as the biggest upset in NASCAR history and the win essentially clinched the Cup Series rookie of the year award for Bouchard.
-In 1982 Bouchard finished a career-high eighth in the final points standing with 15 top 10 finishes in 30 races.
+In 1982, Bouchard finished a career-high eighth in the final points standing with fifteen top-ten finishes in thirty races.
 He ran full-time in 1983, 1984, and 1985.
 He finished between eleventh and sixteenth in the final points standing each of those years.
 Bouchard also came close to winning races at Martinsville in 1984 (finishing second to Geoffrey Bodine) and Rockingham in 1985 (where the roles of Talladega were reversed and he finished second to Waltrip).

 In 1986 he changed to the No. 98 Valvoline Pontiac for owner Mike Curb (Curb-Agajanian Motorsports).
-The team generally finished in the top 20 when they completed a race, but they had 9 DNFs (did not finish) in their 17 events.
+The team generally finished in the top-twenty when they completed a race, but they had nine DNFs (did not finish) in their seventeen events.

-In 1987 he raced in the No. 1 Bull's Eye Barbecue Sauce Chevrolet for owner Hoss Ellington in five events.
+In 1987, Bouchard raced in the No. 1 Bull's Eye Barbecue Sauce Chevrolet for owner Hoss Ellington in five events.
 Their two finishes were eighth and twelfth.

 Awards

-In 1998 he was inducted into the New England Auto Racers Hall of Fame in its inaugural class.
+In 1998, Bouchard was inducted into the New England Auto Racers Hall of Fame in its inaugural class.

 In 2016, New England Auto Racers Hall of Fame began awarding the Ron Bouchard Award for lifetime service to motorsport in the area.